peer-open-source/xara-docs/source/user/manual/model/mp_constraint/rigidLink.rst

 Rigid Link
 ^^^^^^^^^^

-This command is used to construct a single MP_Constraint object.
+This command is used to define a *multi-point constraint*.

 .. function:: rigidLink $type $retainedNodeTag $constrainedNodeTag